 - If the individual requires hospital treatment, in the short-term criminal justice social work services will continue to fulfil the above roles.
 If treatment becomes longer-term, the hospital will take over as the Lead Authority and will be required to undertake the activities outlined above.

-- The person will be subject to licence conditions set by the Parole Board as detailed in YOI – release on licence… and above.
-If recalled, they will remain in prison/secure care until the Parole Board decide that the risk they pose can be managed in the community again.
+- The person will be subject to licence conditions set by the Parole Board as detailed in YOI - release on licence… and above.
+If recalled, they will remain in custody/secure care until the Parole Board decide that the risk they pose can be managed in the community again.

 Resources for this page